frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Table: healthcare.organization
 - Type: `table` · Rows: `20` · Size: `32.00 KB`

-> This table serves as a master directory of healthcare organizations, such as hospitals, clinics, or labs.
-It stores foundational business information for each entity, including its name, type, location, and tax identifier.
-This master list is essential for tracking where patient care is delivered and which organizations employ or are affiliated with providers.
+> This table serves as a master directory of healthcare organizations, such as hospitals, clinics, or labs, storing their core contact and identifying information.
+It provides a centralized, authoritative source for all facilities and corporate entities involved in the healthcare system.
+This table is referenced by patient encounters to specify the location where care was delivered and is used to associate healthcare providers with the organizations they are affiliated with.
+The presence of a `type` and `tax_id` column indicates its importance for administrative functions like billing, network management, and regulatory reporting.

-In business terms, this table connects patient encounters to the specific facility where they occurred.
-It also links healthcare providers to the organizations they are affiliated with, establishing a network of care locations and personnel.

-The inclusion of a `tax_id` suggests the system supports financial processes like billing or insurance claims.
-The `type` column enables the system to differentiate between various kinds of facilities (e.g., hospitals vs. private clinics), which is crucial for reporting and operational management within a healthcare network.

 ###### Columns
 | Column | Type | Nullable | Default | PK | FK | Details | Description |